OpenSees/OpenSeesDocumentation/source/user/manual/material/ndMaterials/DruckerPrager.rst

 Code Developed by: |peter| and |pedro| at U.Washington.

-This command is used to construct an multi dimensional material object that has a Drucker-Prager yield criterium.
+This command is used to construct an multi dimensional material object that has a Drucker-Prager yield criterion.

 .. function:: nDMaterial DruckerPrager $matTag $k $G $sigmaY $rho $rhoBar $Kinf $Ko $delta1 $delta2 $H $theta $density <$atmPressure>